Ballater: Attractions

 The village has its own 'tongue in cheek', on-line newspaper, the Ballater Bugle.

 Recently five Ballater residents refurbished the Automobile Association's Patrol Box at Cambus o'May, one of only an estimated 8 to 10 such historical call boxes remaining in situ in Great Britain.

 Transport

-There is a bus garage located near to the village centre which provides an hourly public service to Aberdeen's Union Square bus station.
+There is a bus garage located near the village centre which provides an hourly public service to Aberdeen's Union Square bus station.
 The bus company was granted permission to build a new site at Pannanich Road in December 2014.
-In April 2015 the bus station was re-opened as a Co-op supermarket.
+In April 2015 the former bus station was re-opened as a Co-op supermarket.